mattianeroni/mattianeroni/README.md

 - 👋 Hi, I’m @mattianeroni
-- 👀 I’m a Postdoc in Industrial Systems Engineering interested in algorithms, data science, machine learning, web development, robotics, logistics and manufacturing.
+- 👀 I’m a Postdoc in Industrial Systems Engineering interested in algorithms, operations research, data science, machine learning, web development, robotics, logistics and manufacturing.
 - 🌱 I’m currently learning more on tensorflow and reinforcement learning.
 - 💞️ I’m looking to collaborate on anything in my interest.
 - 📫 You can reach me writing me at my personal email mattianeroni93@gmail.com